 Our Fascination with the Natural

-One of the most striking aspects of this film is the professor’s obsession with Will’s natural talent or intelligence.
+Now, one of the most striking aspects of this film is the professor’s obsession with Will’s natural talent and intelligence.

 Grit versus Natural Ability

 In Angela Duckworth’s book, Grit, she shares Stanford researcher Catherine Cox’s study, revealing that the most accomplished people in history over the last few centuries were smarter than the average person, but there was little relationship between their level of intelligence and their level of influence.
 Whether they had an IQ of 190 or 130, it did not determine the level of their success.
 For instance, Sir Isaac Newton only had an IQ of 130, which is below the average IQ of Harvard students today.

 So, what was the determining factor?
 Cox calls it “persistence”, and Duckworth calls it “grit”.

 Research has also shown that while most people claim to value work ethic and persistence, when it comes down to it, we recruit, chase, and select people with the most talent.

 Duckworth explains it best: “The ‘naturalness bias’ is a hidden prejudice against those who’ve achieved what they have because they worked for it, and a hidden preference for those whom we think arrived at their place in life because they’re naturally talented.
 We may not admit to others this bias for naturals; we may not even admit it to ourselves.
 But the bias is evident in the choices we make.”

 What are the things you believe that you value most in your players?
 If you ask most coaches, we will claim traits like “hardworking, responsible, positive, and respectful”.